INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 If you already downloaded the Hacking-Lab LiveCD you are basically ready and good to go to start this lab.
 If not, please download the Hacking-Lab LiveCD from https://livecd.hacking-lab.com/ and follow the instructions from https://github.com/ibuetler/e1pub/blob/master/hacking-lab-livecd-installation/install-livecd-en.md to set it up.
 Skip the `VPN` part at the end of the instructions - you do not need the Hacking-Lab OpenVPN for this lab.

-**Note:** Its not a MUST to use the LiveCD if you have an own Linux server with Docker installed available.
+**Note:** Its not a MUST to use the Hacking-Lab LiveCD if you have an own Linux server with Docker installed available.
 Nevertheless, please be aware that some configuraitons of this lab could break your existing Docker setup if you are using your own server.
 So please just play with these configurations on a server, if its is not needed for any productive workload.

 ## Lab
 ### Part 1 - Docker Engine Setup Verification